stevencohn/WindowsPowerShell/readme.md

 Can be used on new machines to install Chocolately.
 If already installed then checks if it is outdated and prompts to update.

+#### `Install-Docker`
+Installs Docker for Windows, enabling Hyper-V as a prerequisite if not already installed.

 #### `Invoke-SuperUser`
 Open a new command prompt in elevated mode.
 Aliased to `su`.
 Special command for ConEmu emulator.